2018 REGISTERED DIRECT OFFERING

 |2018 REGISTERED DIRECT OFFERING||

 On June 28, 2018, the Company entered into a Securities Purchase Agreement (“2018 SPA”) with 8 accredited investors (“2018 Investors”) providing for the issuance and sale by the Company to the 2018 Investors of an aggregate of 9,070,000 units at a purchase price of $0.50 per Unit in a registered offering (“2018 Financing”).
-The securities comprising the units sold in the 2018 Financing were issued under the Shelf Registration Statement, and consisted of a share of Common Stock, and 0.75 of a Series G Warrant to purchase one share of Common Stock at an exercise price of $0.70 per share at any time prior to the fifth anniversary of the issuance date of the Series G Warrant subject to certain restrictions on exercise (“2018 Warrants”) and the shares issuable upon exercise of the 2018 Warrants, (“2018 Warrant Shares”).
-On June 30, 2018 the shares were recorded as subscribed but not issued.
+The securities comprising the units sold in the 2018 Financing were issued under the Shelf Registration Statement, and consisted of a share of Common Stock, a Series G Warrant to purchase up to a number of shares of our common stock equal to 75% of the shares of Common Stock at an exercise price of $0.70 per share at any time prior to the fifth anniversary of the issuance date of the Series G Warrant subject to certain restrictions on exercise (“2018 Warrants”) and the shares issuable upon exercise of the 2018 Warrants.
 On July 2, 2018, the Closing Date of the 2018 Financing, the Company issued 9,070,000 shares of Common Stock.

 On June 30, 2018 the shares were recorded as subscribed but not issued.
 On July 2, 2018, the Closing Date of the 2018 Financing, the Company issued 9,070,000 shares of Common Stock.

 The Company accounted for the Series G Warrants relating to the aforementioned 2018 Financing in accordance with ASC 815‑10, Derivatives and Hedging.
-Since the Company may be required to purchase its Series G Warrants for an amount of cash equal to $0.11 for each share of Common Stock and the underlying Series G Warrants are not classified within stockholders’ equity (deficit), they are recorded as liabilities at fair value.
+Since the Company may be required to purchase its Series G Warrants for an amount of cash equal to $0.11 for each share of Common Stock (“Minimum”) and the underlying Series G Warrants are not classified within stockholders’ equity (deficit), they are recorded as liabilities the greater of the minimum or fair value.
 They are marked to market each reporting period through the consolidated statement of operations.

 On the Closing Date, the derivative liabilities were recorded at fair value of $2,397,454.
 Given that the fair value of the derivative liabilities were less than the net proceeds of the 2018 Financing of $4,461,248, the remaining proceeds of $2,063,794 were allocated to the Common Stock Subscribed but Unissued and additional paid-in capital.
-On July 2, 2018 the Common Stock subscribed but Unissued was recorded as Common Stock.
-During the three months ended June 30, 2020 and 2019, $0 and $530,677 was recorded to decrease the fair value of derivative, respectively.
-During the nine months ended June 30, 2020 and 2019, $0 and $890,088 were recorded to decrease the fair value of derivative, respectively
+During the six months ended March 31, 2021 and 2020, the derivative liability is recorded at its minimum value.